Teen arrested after police helicopter spots car going up to 140 mph

 — LVMPD (@LVMPD) December 3, 2025

-The driver was arrested and the car was impounded, Metro said.
+The driver was arrested, and the car was impounded, Metro said.

-LVMPD said the incident highlights the department’s crackdown on dangerous driving amid a deadly year on local roads.
-So far in 2025, 148 people have been killed in traffic incidents within their jurisdiction, according to the department.
+Metro said the incident highlights the department’s crackdown on dangerous driving amid a deadly year on local roads.
+As of Wednesday night, 148 people had been killed in traffic incidents in Metro’s jurisdiction in 2025, according to the department.

 Contact Kevin J. Barr at kbarr@reviewjournal.com.